kyma-incubator/examples/personservice/README.md

 ### Java Build

 Project is built using:
-`mvn clean package` or `mvn clean install`
+`mvn clean package`

 It uses jib (https://github.com/GoogleContainerTools/jib/tree/master/jib-maven-plugin) to build and push to a docker registry (which does not require a local docker install).
 You **must** use the following maven properties to adapt your local installation:

 - docker.repositoryname: Docker repository that the image will be published to (just replace by username on docker hub)
-- jib.credentialhelper: Docker credential helper that will be used to acquire docker hub (adapt to YOUR Operating System, pass or secretservice for Linux, wincred for Windows and osxkeychain for Mac)
+- jib.credentialhelper: Docker credential helper that will be used to acquire docker hub credentials (see: https://docs.docker.com/engine/reference/commandline/login/ heading: "Credential helper protocol") (adapt to YOUR OS, pass or secretservice for Linux, wincred for Windows and osxkeychain for Mac)

 You **can** use the following maven properties to adapt to your local installation:

 * project.version: Tag that will be assigned to docker image
-* jib.version: Version of the jib plugin that will be used credentials (see: https://docs.docker.com/engine/reference/commandline/login/ heading: "Credential helper protocol")
+* jib.version: Version of the jib plugin that will be used

 For editing the code I recommend either Eclipse with Spring plugins installed or Spring Tool Suite (https://spring.io/tools/sts/all).
 You will also need to install the Lombok plugin (https://projectlombok.org/setup/overview).
 Lombok is used to generate getters/setters and sometimes constructors.
 It keeps the code lean and neat.